Example: Creating a Basic Client/User Landscape

 An Automation Engine system contains three Clients: 0 (for overall administrative purposes), 500 (for creating objects, designing workflows, etc.) and 550 (for working with the already created objects).
 The system administrator creates the necessary Users and User Groups, configuring their privileges and access rights to functionsand assigns them to the appropriate Clients.

-Tip: Read Tips and Tricks to learn about functions that can make your work more comfortable.
+Tip: Read Tips and Tricks in AWI to learn about functions that can make your work more comfortable.

 This page includes the following: